 A tunnel under Niagara Falls has opened to the public.

-As reported by Smithsonian Magazine, a new tunnel recently opened 180 feet below the Niagara Parks Power Station, on the Canadian side of the falls.
+As reported by Smithsonian Magazine, in 2022, a new tunnel opened 180 feet below the Niagara Parks Power Station, on the Canadian side of the falls.
 Formerly known as the Canadian Niagara Power Company generating station, this hydroelectric power plant was once used to convert Niagara Falls’ water into electricity, according to the Niagara Falls Tourism website.

 As the official Niagara Parks website notes, the tunnel beneath the Niagara Parks Power Station was first excavated in 1901, lit entirely by lanterns, and made using only pickaxes, shovels, and basic dynamite.